-- 1. Definitions - i.
-A shift is defined as the hours of work in a day (e.g. day, evening, or night shift). - ii.
-A schedule is defined as the days of work in a specified period (e.g. Monday to Friday and days of rest; Tuesday to Saturday and days of rest). - 2.
-The Company agrees to give the Union and employees notice of intent to change the shift (hours of day) or schedule (days of week). - i.
-CHANGE of SHIFT: If ten (10) calendar days' notice is not given, the first two (2) shifts of the new schedule shall be paid at regular time plus eight (8) hours additional straight time pay to a maximum of sixteen (16) hours. - ii.
+- i.
+A shift is defined as the hours of work in a day (e.g., day, evening or night shift). - ii.
+A schedule is defined as the days of work in a specified period (e.g., Monday to Friday and days of rest; Tuesday to Saturday and days of rest). - 2.
+The Company agrees to give the Union and employees notice of intent to change the shift (hours of day) or schedule (days of week).
+(See Intents x2) - i.
+CHANGE of SHIFT: If ten (10) calendar days' notice is not given, the first two (2) shifts of the new schedule shall be paid at regular time plus eight (8) hours additional straight time pay to a maximum of sixteen (16) hours.

+- ii.
 CHANGE of SCHEDULE: If thirty-five (35) calendar days' notice is not given, and the new schedule affects previously scheduled days off, the first five (5) such previously scheduled days off that are worked, in the thirty-five (35) calendar day period following the posting of the new schedule, shall be paid at regular time plus eight (8) hours additional straight time pay to a maximum of forty (40) hours. - iii.
-Shift or schedule change notice penalties do not apply when an employee initiates a shift or schedule change due to a transfer or job posting change notice penalties do not apply when an employee returns to his original shift or when an employee initiates a shift change due to a promotion, transfer, or job posting.
+Shift or schedule change notice penalties do not apply when an employee initiates a shift or schedule change due to a transfer or job posting change notice penalties do not apply when an employee returns to his original shift or when an employee initiates a shift change due to a promotion, transfer, or job posting. - iv.
+An employee shall be given written or verbal notice via home voice mail message, cell voice mail message, text message, AltaLink email, personal email, phone conversations, or face to face conversations.
+(See Intents) - One-way initial communication notice may be provided by the written or verbal notice methods described above.
+One-way initial communication constitutes the first day of notice. - When initial communication isn't confirmed by the employee via a phone conversation or face to face conversation then the supervisor must confirm receipt by employee at least seven (7) days before shift change or at least twenty-one (21) days before schedule change. - If written confirmation is not received by Management at least seven (7) days before shift change or at least twenty-one (21) days before schedule change then the penalty will apply. - Any verbal conversations will be followed up with written confirmation within twenty-four (24) hours.
+If written confirmation is not given within twenty-four (24) hours, then whenever the written confirmation is given constitutes the first day of notice.